vivekd16/agentic/docs/index.md

 - The LLM controls the execution flow of your agent
 - You specify the tasks and flow of your agent via the LLM system prompt
-- The agents gets one or more **tools** that it can use to accomplish its task
+- The agent gets one or more **tools** that it can use to accomplish its task
 - The agent runs in this loop until it decides that it can't go further:
     - plan next step
     - generate text completion or tool call